Chiragsuri/IPL_analysis/README.md

 ## 💡 Things I Learned

-This project taught me a lot — not just about cricket data, but about organizing a full-stack data project from scratch:
+This project taught me a lot — not just about cricket data, but about organising a full-stack data project from scratch:

 - How to set up and clean real-world data in SQL.
 - Structuring exploratory analysis in Python before designing visuals.
 - Creating clean, slicer-friendly dashboards in Power BI.
 - Avoiding visual clutter and focusing on **what insights actually matter**.
 - Balancing aesthetics with interactivity (tooltips, maps, dynamic filtering).
-- Using AI tools for efficiency and handling complex task easily.
+- Using AI tools for efficiency and handling complex tasks easily.

 ---